 There’s a mind-boggling choice of free eLearning authoring tools to choose from.
 This article details what the best features to look for when L&D professionals are choosing one.
 That way you’ll be armed with all the information you need to create and distribute engaging and effective learning content with your LMS (Learning Management System).

 Authoring tools are software that create eLearning courseware.
 This courseware is then distributed to learners via an LMS (Learning Management System).
-Some eLearning authoring tools are free, some cost a considerable amount while others offer free trials or are free for a certain threshold of users.
+Some authoring tools for elearning are free, some cost a considerable amount while others offer free trials or are free for a certain threshold of users.

 Best free eLearning authoring tools’ features